 The monitoring concerns the SARP instruments onboard operational Sarsat satellites, and the SARR instruments onboard operational MSG satellites.
 It consists of repeating a significant part of the initial commissioning tests.

-3.3.1 SARR/MSG Monitoring
+3.3.1 GEOSAR SARR/MSG Monitoring

-Data used for evaluating the GEOSAR system performance are retrieved from the Ankara GEOLUT for MSG-1 satellite and from the Toulouse GEOLUT for MSG-2 satellite.
+Data used for evaluating the system performance of the METEOSAT Second Generation (MSG) GEOSAR satellites are retrieved from the designated GEOLUT for each MSG satellite, as listed in the Table 3.1.